How to Choose an Accent Wall Color

 - Other distinctive features

-Whereas the one in the bedroom might be the anchor wall behind the bed.
-Selecting which wall should be the accent wall might seem daunting because choosing the wrong one could throw the balance and harmony of the room off.
-However, this "How to choose an accent wall" guide will help you each step of the way so you don't break any accent wall rules.
+After you've selected which wall should be the accent wall, selecting the right colors might seem like a daunting task because choosing the wrong ones could throw the balance and harmony of the room off.
+However, this "How to choose an accent wall" guide will help you each step of the way so you don't break any rules.

 Think about the room’s purpose and the mood you want to create in that room when choosing a color for the accent wall.
 If you need help selecting colors, we suggest exploring ones you naturally gravitate towards.
 Additionally, designer blogs, websites and magazines, or viewing model homes for inspiration can help a ton.
 Also, if you're not an avid home DIY project person, then we suggest selecting colors that aren't too trendy, so the color of your freshly painted accent wall doesn't go out of style too fast.